 When frost conditions occur, your heat pump needs to work longer in order to eliminate ice.
-Intermittently, moving your thermostat on the outside portion of the unit may help resolving the problem.
+Intermittently, moving your thermostat on the outside portion of the unit may help to resolve the problem.
 If you are going for this option, make sure that you have marked the original position of the sensor so you can adequately replace it.
-Contrary, a new location can be unfavorable which may cause many hours of error solving and inefficient working.
-It may even result in stopping the defrosting process that is opposite of desirable effect.
+Contrary, a new location can be unfavourable which may cause many hours of error solving and inefficient working.
+It may even result in stopping the defrosting process that is opposite of the desired effect.

 If your unit has defrosted option run, it every time when outside conditions cause freezing.
 The power-saving settings and defrost mode are not going hand in hand.
 Additionally, they might be a reason for your frosting issue.
 If your defrost cycle is too short, it can cause freezing and frequent troubles for the owner.
 The best solution for proper clearance and ventilation is to set up your system as close as possible to the manufacturer’s specifications.

 Heat pumps come with a lot of benefits.
 If you are interested in purchasing one, let GreenMatch help you.
 Just fill out the form at the top of this page, and get up to 4 quotes from suppliers in your region.